dinki/View-Assist/wiki/docs/tablet-satellite/android/ha-requirements/custom-integrations/index.md

 ---
-sidebar_position: 2
+sidebar_position: 5
-title: Custom Integrations
+title: Optional Home Assistant Integrations
 ---

-Several Home Assistant custom integrations (or custom_components as they are often referred to) are used for several pieces of the View Assist flow.
-These can all be installed using the **Home Assistant Community Store (HACS)**.
-If you do not have HACS installed, [visit the official documentation](https://hacs.xyz/docs/setup/prerequisites) for instructions and then return here to proceed.

-**Required**
-- **[Browser Mod](custom-integrations/browsermod)** - allows switching views and routing playback audio to your tablet
-- **[Stream Assist](custom-integrations/streamassist)** - listens to audio coming from tablet to process wake word and pass to Assist Pipeline

-**Optional**
+The Home Assistant integrations listed in this section are optional.
+You should only install these if the custom sentence blueprint instructs you to do so.
+If you are just setting up your View Assist satellites for the first time you can skip this section and move to Step Three.

-- **[Chime TTS](custom-integrations/chimetts)** - allows prepending/appending a chime or sound to TTS (text-to-speech) messages
+- **Chime TTS** - allows prepending/appending a chime or sound to TTS (text-to-speech) messages